 While the tendency is to rail on all the Transy quirks people can’t stand, like the long lines in the Raf, difficulty of many GE classes, or Styrofoam cups (now switched back to paper), sustainability and green space improvements at Transy often go unnoticed or unappreciated, simply because they’re unadvertised.
 In addition to the obvious physical changes on campus such as the recent renovation of Back Circle, invisible changes are going on constantly.
 The Green Revolving Loan fund supplies the school up to 150,000 to spend on renovations that will reduce energy costs.
 The fund is revolving, because the school replenishes the fund with the energy costs that are saved with the purchase of more energy efficient items.
 An example: the decades old ice machine in Forrer was putting gallons of water down the drain, and when the school invested $9,000 from the fund in a new machine, they saved $10,000 in water costs in the first year.
 The investment paid itself back in a year, and the $9,000 was put back into the fund within the year to be used for other projects.

 These improvements are happening all over campus thanks to the fund – new and efficient LED lighting in Beck’s main gym, the pretty new LED lamp posts in Back Circle, motion sensor lighting in bathrooms, low flow toilets… this list of good things that save money and energy also goes on.
+With all these energy and expense efficient changes made, it would make sense for them to take a look at their energy provider supplying them with all this electricity and see if they can transfer to a cheaper option.
+Visting the Home Energy Club website will allow you to look at certain providers and compare them with others, such as these TXU energy rates against another main supplier.
+This allows them to see clearly whether their provider is really the most efficient.
 Have hope for the future, faith in Transyland, and appreciate the grass beneath your feet – it’s not something to be taken for granted in today’s world.